 The original front portion of the Stoy Museum was built in the 1780’s as a home for Dr. William Henry Stoy, a local minister and prominent Revolutionary War doctor.

 The Front Parlor Gallery is located on the first floor of the Museum by the main entrance and features a rotating exhibit of rarely seen items from the Society’s collection.
 This exhibit is available to the public during our open hours.

-Guided group tours are offered every Saturday at 11am or by appointment.
-Drop-in tours are accepted during office hours are accepted but appointments are encouraged to ensure proper staffing.
-Contact the Society Office at 717-272-1473 to schedule your tour.
+Before visiting the Society for a tour, we ask that you contact us in advance to schedule a tour.
+Drop-in tours are accepted during office hours but appointments are encouraged to ensure proper staffing.
+Please contact the Society Office at 717-272-1473 to schedule your tour.

 Please note that the Society building is not handicap-accessible due to the age of the building.
 We regret any inconvenience this may cause.
 Street, metered parking is available in front of the Society building, and free-two hour parking is available at the Farmer’s Market parking lot off of 9th Street and Cumberland.

 Each exhibit provides insight into the lives of the men and women who built our strong nation.
 Our perennial exhibits include:

 - The General Store

 - Gollam’s Ice Cream